AI-Kajee/APDS7311_POE_Pancakes/README.md

   - **GitHub Actions**: Used to automate the development workflow, including testing, building, and deploying the application.
   - **CircleCI**: Incorporated to run automated tests and ensure continuous integration and delivery.
   - **SonarQube**: Employed for static code analysis to detect potential security vulnerabilities, bugs, and code quality issues.

-This comprehensive set of tools and technologies ensured a streamlined development process, with a focus on maintaining high code standards, efficient collaboration, and secure application deployment.

 ---